cortexdao/protocol-contracts/scripts/audit_testing/README.md

 - fund a strategy account using tokens from APY.Finance stablecoin pools
 - register asset allocations for TVL computation
 - deposit strategy funds into a DeFi protocol
-- withdraw fund from a DeFi protocol
+- liquidate funds from a DeFi protocol
-- push funds to the APY.Finance stablecoin pools
+- withdraw funds to the APY.Finance stablecoin pools

 The user operations are: